DaniG2k/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We use the twin values that are locked down to two specific boxes.
-This means that any other box cannot contain the values present in the twins.
-This constraint helps eliminate potential values from sudoku boxes.
+The implication here is that any other box cannot contain the values present in the twins.
+This constraint helps eliminate potential values from other boxes.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

-A: *Student should provide answer here*
+A: We create two new units along the sudoku board's diagonals, and go to solve the sudoku box taking them into account.
+While adding units increases the number of checks, it also increases the number of value constraints on the board.

 ### Install